 The company’s last bivouac area was about twelve kilometers north of Marivales and looking out on the China Sea.
 By this point, the tankers knew that there was no help on the way.
 Many had listened to Secretary of War Harry L. Stimson on short wave.
 When asked about the Philippines, he said, “There are times when men must die.”
 The soldiers cursed in response because they knew that the Philippines had already been lost.

 It is not known what Paul did on Corregidor, but it is known that he became a Prisoner of War when the island was surrendered to the Japanese on May 6, 1942.
 The POWs remained on the island for two weeks before they boarded barges and were taken about 100 yards from shore.
 The POWs jumped into the water and swam to shore and marched to Bilibid Prison.
-How long he remained at the prison is not known, but he was later sent to Cabanatuan.
+He remained at the prison for two to five days before selected to be sent to Cabanatuan #3

 It was in May or early June that his parents received a message from the War Department.